cidkagenow/speedrunstark/README.md

 ⛽️ You will need to send ETH or STRK to your deployer Contract Addres with your wallet, or get it from a public faucet of your chosen network.

-> Some popular faucets are [https://starknet-faucet.vercel.app/](https://starknet-faucet.vercel.app/) and [https://blastapi.io/faucets/starknet-sepolia-eth](https://blastapi.io/faucets/starknet-sepolia-eth)
+> Some popular faucets are [Starknet Faucet](https://starknet-faucet.vercel.app/) and [Blastapi Starknet Sepolia Eth](https://blastapi.io/faucets/starknet-sepolia-eth)

 🚀 Deploy your NFT smart contract with `yarn deploy`.